DestanT/balayage-expert-london/README.md

 ![Result!](/documentation/chat-gpt-2.png)

-The results here were good but I wondered if I could take thigns a step further and include elements of 'search engine optimisation'.
+The results here were good but I wondered if I could take things a step further and include elements of 'search engine optimisation'.
 Which is explained below:

   * Step 2 - Do keyword research on Google's [keyword planner](https://ads.google.com/home/tools/keyword-planner/) and prompt ChatGPT with the chosen keywords: